-Our strategy is to build on our competitive strengths and seize business opportunities in the PRC in order to become a leading plantation developer and wood resource supplier with established operations in or close to PRC regional markets, providing wood fibre to downstream consumers in the wood panel, furniture, construction, interior decoration and pulp and paper industries.
+Our strategy is to build on our competitive strengths and our business opportunities in the PRC in order to become a leading plantation developer and wood resource supplier in the PRC with established operations in or close to PRC regional markets, providing wood fibre to downstream consumers in the PRC in the wood panel, furniture, construction, interior decoration and pulp and paper industries.
 The following are the key elements for executing our strategy:

-- expand geographically, invest in additional tree plantations to gain access to long-term supplies of wood fibre, and develop regional wood fibre markets in the PRC by providing quality logs and value-added manufacturing products; - build integrated manufacturing operations to supply value-added, wood-based products to the PRC market and further diversify our revenue streams; - improve the yields of our tree plantations by continued investment in research and development and application of advanced forestry management techniques; - practice sustainable and environmentally responsible forestry and manufacturing; and - strengthen management processes and information systems to support the growth of our multi-faceted businesses.
+- expand our geographical locations, invest in additional tree plantations to gain access to long-term supplies of wood fibre, and develop regional wood fibre markets in the PRC by providing quality logs and value-added manufacturing products; - build integrated manufacturing operations to supply value-added, wood-based products to the PRC market and further diversify our revenue streams; - improve the yields of our tree plantations by continued investment in research and development and application of advanced forestry management techniques; - practice sustainable and environmentally responsible forestry and manufacturing; and - strengthen management processes and information systems to support the growth of our multi-faceted businesses.